Cesare Maniago

-Cesare Maniago (born January 13, 1939) is a Canadian former professional ice hockey goaltender.
-Maniago played the majority of his National Hockey League (NHL) career for the Minnesota North Stars, for whom he stands second all-time in games played in goal.
+Cesare Maniago (born January 13, 1939) is a Canadian former professional ice hockey goaltender who played 410 of his 568 National Hockey League (NHL) games for the Minnesota North Stars, the second most in franchise history.

 Playing career

 Originally the property of the Toronto Maple Leafs, the young goalie played seven games for the Leafs in the 1960–61 season.
 Picked up by the Montreal Canadiens in the inter-league draft the following season, Maniago underwent a lengthy apprenticeship in the minor leagues, spending the better part of five years on the farm.
 The high point of his years with Montreal was a 14-game stint in relief of the ailing Jacques Plante during the 1963 season.
 He had a sparkling season for the Minneapolis Bruins of the Central Hockey League in 1965, winning the league's most valuable player award, after which he was dealt to the New York Rangers.

-Maniago competed against Ed Giacomin and Don Simmons for the starting goal position in 1966, playing 28 games for the last place team.
-On March 12, 1966, in Chicago, Maniago allowed the Chicago Black Hawks' star left winger Bobby Hull's 51st goal of the season, the first time in league history that any player had scored more than 50 goals in one year.
-After the game, Maniago insisted that Chicago's crafty forward Eric Nesterenko had interfered with him during the play: "Nesterenko lifted the blade of my stick, and the puck went under it."
+Maniago competed against Ed Giacomin and Don Simmons for the starting goal position in 1966, playing 28 games for the last-place team.
+On March 12, in Chicago, he allowed the Black Hawks' star left winger Bobby Hull's 51st goal of the season, the first time in league history that any player had scored more than 50 goals in one year.
+After the game, he insisted that Chicago's crafty forward Eric Nesterenko had interfered with him during the play: "Nesterenko lifted the blade of my stick, and the puck went under it."

 Giacomin firmly won the job the next season as the much-improved Rangers made the playoffs, and Maniago played in just six games as his backup.

 Minnesota

 With expansion arriving the next season, Maniago had his opportunity.
 He was the first draft choice of the expansion Minnesota North Stars, immediately becoming their number one goaltender, a job he kept for the next nine seasons.
-Maniago's play led the North Stars into the playoffs five of their first six seasons.
+His play led the North Stars into the playoffs in five of their first six seasons.
 One of his best years was his first with the team, where he had career highs in wins and shutouts while leading underdog Minnesota into the 1967-68 West Division semi-finals.
 The North Stars struggled the next season, finishing in last place and missing the playoffs.